 Aisling Bea

-Aisling is an acclaimed and award winning stand up comedian having appeared on almost all of the British TV panel shows like Qi (BBC1), Taskmaster (Dave/ Channel 4), Ru Paul’s Drag Race (BBC) as a judge, 8 Out of Ten Cats Does Countdown (Ch4), James Corden’s A League of Their Own (Sky), The Big Fat Quiz of Everything (Ch4), The Last Leg (Ch4), Live At The Apollo (BBC1), Russell Howard’s Good News (BBC3),The Jonathan Ross Show (ITV) and Graham Norton (BBC).
-She won a British Comedy Award for Best Female Comedian, has a mini Netflix Special available to stream globally and regularly performs across the world.
-She will appear in the New Year on hit show LOL: Last One Laughing Ireland for Amazon Prime.
-In 2011 she became the first woman in 20 years to win the prestigious So You Think You’re Funny? competition for new stand-ups and in 2016 became the first ever female team captain of long running show 8 Out Of 10 Cats with Jimmy Carr which she did until 2019.
+As a comedian, Aisling has appeared on shows like QI (BBC), Taskmaster (Dave/ C4), Ru Paul’s Drag Race (BBC) as a judge, 8 Out of 10 Cats Does Countdown (C4), A League of Their Own (Sky), The Big Fat Quiz of Everything (C4), Late Night Lycett (C4), The Last Leg (C4), Live At The Apollo (BBC), Russell Howard’s Good News (BBC),The Jonathan Ross Show (ITV) and The Graham Norton Show (BBC).
+She won a British Comedy Award for Best Female Comedian, has a mini Netflix Stand Up Special available to stream globally and regularly performs across the world.
+She recently appeared as a contestant on LOL: Last One Laughing Ireland, for Amazon Prime.
+In 2011 she became the first woman in 20 years to win the prestigious So You Think You’re Funny? competition for new stand-ups and in 2016 became the first ever female team captain of long-running panel show 8 Out Of 10 Cats.

 • Nominee: BAFTA TV Awards for The Female Performance in a Comedy Programme 2022 (This Way Up)